Sustainable Scuba Diving in the Maldives: Best Dive Spots + Eco-Friendly Resorts

 The dive sites themselves are equally captivating.
 They range from thrilling drift dives through narrow channels to serene underwater gardens teeming with tropical fish.

-Even the house reefs (just steps away from many Maldives resorts) offer snorkellers and beginner divers the chance to experience this underwater paradise safely.
+Even the house reefs (just steps away from many Maldives eco resorts) offer snorkellers and beginner divers the chance to experience this underwater paradise safely.

 It’s no wonder the Maldives has long been a magnet for scuba divers wanting to experience the best our oceans have to offer….including us!